What makes a "good" sale?

 What is effective listening?
 It is the ability of the sales person to put himself in the customer's shoes, in order to understand his issues and to move the sales process forward (or not).
 Far from being obvious, salespeople still too often display the benefits of their solution before even qualifying the need with the customer.
 The multitude of unsolicited and unqualified emails received are only the best examples.

-Asking questions, assessing the customer need both emotionally (Does solving the problem motivate him?) and financially (How big is the opportunity?) is necessary to qualify the lead beforehand.
+Asking questions and assessing the customer's needs both emotionally (Does solving the problem motivate him?) and financially (How big is the opportunity?) is necessary to qualify the lead beforehand.